RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 11.md

 ---
 Trouble let Bug break their kiss, and this time her legs stayed steady under her and didn't buckle.

 They had been staying at the hotel for two weeks now and had lost count of how many kisses they had asked Debug for.
 Thankfully, they were polite enough to oblige Trouble's wants.
-She had started asking for them to help her deal with anxiety when it got too difficult to ignore, but it was becoming difficult to pretend she wasn't also very much enjoying these kisses.
+She had started asking for them to help her deal with anxiety when it got too difficult to ignore, but it was now becoming difficult to pretend she wasn't also very much enjoying these kisses.

 What had started as unfathomable excitement and joy had simmered down to an incredible thrill.
 She did occasionally have the overwhelming notion that there was more people did beyond kissing, but if a kiss still made her knees weak: she wasn't ready for any heavier petting.